learn-tdd-in/learntdd.in/react/index.md

 export default App;
 ```

-Note that for this tutorial we're still using class components.
+Note that for this tutorial we'll use function components and hooks.
 But the tests we'll write will work just the same if you write class components instead.
 That's one of the great things about tests that aren't coupled to implementation details.

 ## The Feature Test